nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 Plus, well written tests can go a long way towards documenting the interface, although it must be said, they don't replace the need for good prose documentation.
+        * The access keyword story
+        * That's an interface

+## When Last We Saw Our Heroes
+    * What changed: bump like that.
+    * Maybe not ready for 1.0 (if we can't apply process)

+## Leader and Follower
+* In reverse
+    * That is: consider changes up front
+    * Try to limit changes to interface
+       * Make patchlevel changes freely
+       * Consider minor version changes carefully
+          * Why?
+       * Resist major version changes strenuously
+          * The ember deprecation method

+###### old stuff #######

+# To the Point

+We still find ourselves,
+however,
+sometimes thinking
+"oh, this release really is a change to the interface... that should be a major version bump."
+And frequent major bumps
+are just as annoying
+(and time consuming)
+as a lot of activity on a 0.x release series.

+# Interface Design

 # Planning Ahead